 Why don’t the Chromebook come with developer mode enabled?

-Enabling the developer mode on the Chromebook makes it possible to do things like full Linux system installation to add dual-boot capabilities, installing the android apk apps from the developers, and side-loading the apps.
+Enabling the developer mode on the Chromebook makes it possible to do things like full Linux system installation to add dual-boot capabilities, install the android apk apps from the developers, and side-load the apps.

 - Developer mode may void your Chromebook’s warranty: Since the user gets root access to the Chromebook’s system files, Google doesn’t offer any support in trouble-shooting the problems when you run into issues.
 You are on your own.
 Hence, please use this mode with caution and know what you are doing.

-- Enabling and disabling the developer mode resets your Chromebook: Every time the developer mode is toggled, the Chromebook is ‘powerwashed,’ which means all the user profiles along with the data is reset.
-However, since all your Chromebook data is on the cloud, you can just login and resync all the data.
+- Enabling and disabling the developer mode resets your Chromebook: Every time the developer mode is toggled, the Chromebook is ‘powerwashed,’ which means all the user-profiles and the data are reset.
+However, since all your Chromebook data is on the cloud, you can log in and resync all the data.

 Enabling Developer mode on Chromebook